 In Pardot, CTAs must be created outside of the platform and coded with a tracking URL to measure clicks.

 Meanwhile, HubSpot allows not only creation but segmentation from using CTAs — this can be very beneficial if you want to track a user’s journey throughout the website to see which CTA buttons they clicked.

 Pardot provides a high-level lifecycle report, showcasing the trickle-down effect of website visitors, prospects (visitors who converted to known contacts), marketing-qualified leads, sales-qualified leads, and won deals.
 Pardot users can measure the average time it takes to convert leads throughout the sales cycle to help identify pain points.

 Within the email tool, HubSpot users can view click maps for emails sent.
 The email click map shows HubSpot users which links and CTA buttons received the most clicks.
-This provides marketing teams with a deeper understanding of their audience to understand what type of content they are interested in.
+This tool provides marketing teams with a deeper understanding of their audience to understand what type of content they are interested in.

 Additionally, within the HubSpot CRM, sales teams can track deals through the sales process.
-The deals tool allows companies to track individual contacts associated with deals, as well as view all interactions with emails, website views, and form submissions within each contact’s profile.
+The deals tool allows companies to track individual contacts associated with contracts, as well as view all interactions with emails, website views, and form submissions within each contact’s profile.

 With many marketing automation tools out there, we've just broken down the key differences between two of the major players in the game, Pardot and HubSpot.
 While there are many things to consider when choosing between the two, we hope this helps you narrow it down.
 Pardot does provide seamless integration with Salesforce and provides a high-level view of the lifecycle of a visitor-turned-deal; there are a number of limitations within the marketing tools.
 By hosting a number of marketing tools within its own platform, HubSpot allows users to create personalized experiences for leads and users can measure every marketing tactic through comprehensive reporting tools.